-For the last meal of the day, a slow digesting protein source; preferably egg protein, cottage cheese (or any other source of casein-based protein).
-Meat or fish is also ok if you add vegetables or a supplement with fibre.
+For the last meal of the day, try a slow-digesting protein source; preferably egg protein, cottage cheese (or any other source of casein-based protein).
+Meat or fish is also ok if you add vegetables or a supplement with fiber.

 Intermittent fasting is simply an eating plan that may/may not work for you.
 The arguments ‘for’ suggest that it does improve your health overall.
 That said, the long periods of fasting may be too much for those used to more regular eating periods.
 Granted, the eating plan is not for everybody, and this is fine.
 If it doesn’t work for you find something that does.
 There is only one correct diet at the end of the day and that is the one that works for you specifically.

-In its defence, I have found intermittent fasting to be a valuable tool in helping me drop weight quickly and effectively (post-holidays!).
-It helps me balance out my eating habits, is easy for weekly planning and less stressful (no rushing around for food in the evenings).
+In its defense, I have found intermittent fasting to be a valuable tool in helping me drop weight quickly and effectively (post-holidays!).
+It helps me balance out my eating habits, is easy for weekly planning, and is less stressful (no rushing around for food in the evenings).
 Overall, I feel my health is a lot better, with training and adequate nutrition I manage to drop weight and keep lean muscle very effectively.

 Ok, so it has worked for me the only way you will know if it is for you is if you give it a try!
 Happy fasting!